• Menu

 Q. Do I need insurance for this tour?

-A. We do suggest that all tour participants acquire travel insurance, but we do not require it.
-We have now partnered with Travel Insured International so that you have ability to purchase “cancel for any reason” insurance.
+We partner with Travel Insured International so that you have ability to purchase “cancel for any reason” insurance.
 We HIGHLY recommend travel insurance (no matter who your provider is) to protect your travel investment from any possible issues.
 Although we are technically not requiring it, you will be asked to sign additional paperwork acknowledging the risk of traveling without insurance.

 Q. Is there a schedule for installment payments?